-Veronika Walker founded Moments That Matter on a simple belief:
+Veronika Walker founded Moments That Matter from lived experience.

 Moments That Matter was not created from a title.